|

 spots, places of historical interest and tourist attraction

-and is worth seeing.
+are worth seeing.

 The Yu Yuan Garden which can be traced back to the past two